Clayprinting?! What is it?

 5. I place a moistened piece of fabric over the matrix.
 This his the substrate.

-6. I transfer the image onto the fabric by using a rolling pin, mules and a lot of patience.
+6. I transfer the image onto the fabric by using a rolling pin, muscles and a lot of patience.

 7. A thin layer of colored clay adheres itself to the substrate and permanently bonds to it.
 I lift the image off the matrix and hang it to dry.